yhlscut/C4/README.md

 # Cascading Convolutional Color Constancy

+## IMPORTANT NOTE

+This is a refactored version of the original code for the C4 method in an objected-oriented fashion.
+The code was tested and has the same behaviour of the original version.
+In particular, it is able to reproduce the same results shown in the paper.

 Huanglin Yu, Ke Chen*, Kaiqi Wang, Yanlin Qian, Zhaoxiang Zhang, Kui Jia &nbsp; &nbsp;
 AAAI 2020 [[paper link](https://arxiv.org/pdf/1912.11180.pdf)]

 This implementation uses [Pytorch](http://pytorch.org/).

-## Note

-This is a refactored version of the original code for the C4 method in an objected-oriented fashion.
-The code was tested and has the same behaviour of the original version.
-In particular, it is able to reproduce the same results shown in the paper.

 ## Installation
 Please install [Anaconda](https://www.anaconda.com/distribution/) firstly.